demboperu/Framework-PageCache/manifestCache/README.md

 Framework-manifestCache
 ===================
-How to use Application Cache (manifest) for web applications offline.
+How to use Application Cache (manifest) for show content offline.

+Every file listed in the cache manifest file will be loaded at the beginning.

 [REFERENCES]